Rules of Thumb & Things to Remember

 - Accuracy of satellite altimetry: 3 cm

 Oceanography is the science that studies the ocean environment.
-Oceanography studies:
+It includes the study of:

-Offshore Engineering is strongly related to Physical Oceanography.
 Physical Oceanography studies the physical properties of oceans and the relevant phenomena such as currents, waves, ocean circulation.
-Next, we will focus on the main topics of physical oceanography.
-Namely:
+Next, we will focus on the main topics of physical oceanography that are important for Offshore Engineering.
+Those are:

 1.4.
 Seawater density